ssergienko/marionette-github_tracker/README.md

 #Styles

-Sass allow to create awesome logic constructions within the front-end applications.
+`Sass` allows to create awesome logic constructions within the front-end applications.
 It is very handy, but in this particular applicaton it wasn't necessary to use it.
 Here it's like an area for extensibility.

 #Unit testing